 No item listings policy overview

 eBay is a place where people can buy and sell all sorts of items.
-All listings have to offer a physical item, a service, or digitally delivered goods.
+All listings and products have to offer a physical item, a service, or digitally delivered goods.

-Make sure your listing follows our guidelines.
-If it doesn't, it may be removed, and your buying and selling privileges could be restricted.
+Make sure your listings and products follow our guidelines.
+If they don't, they may be removed, and your buying and selling privileges could be restricted.

 What are the guidelines?